reganbp/ratr-api/README.md

 - [Back End Deployed](https://floating-temple-84056.herokuapp.com/)

 ---
-Feel free to fork, clone, and install dependencies (bundle install) to have your own copy
+Feel free to fork, clone, and `bundle install` dependencies to have your own copy

 Thanks to General Assembly and all their support!